-We find satisfaction in making superior products.
-Products of such unparalleled quality that we never have to question if they will meet our most discriminating customers’ standards.
-We understand that what our customers carefully prepare in the comfort of their kitchen begins with our work, a year or two in advance of that meal, out in the pastures.
+We find satisfaction in making superior products of such unparalleled quality that we never have to question if they will meet our most discriminating customers’ standards.
+We understand that the meals you carefully prepare in the comfort of your kitchen start in the pastures a year or two in advance of that meal.

-The trust you place in our family to deliver the healthiest, best-tasting, farm-fresh food makes our hard work and dedication to details worth it.
+Your trust in our family to deliver the healthiest, best-tasting, farm-fresh food makes our hard work and dedication to details worth it.
 That’s our reward.

-Life from that point on took on a whole new direction.
-I began to look at animals as…animals.
+Life took on a whole new direction from that point onward.
+I began to look at animals as, well, animals.
+Living, breathing, feeling animals.
 What did they need?
 How were they made?
 What would they eat if they had a choice?
 Would chickens willingly consume arsenic?
 Did they really have constant heartburn with a grain-based diet?
 The more I learned, the more I realized how misguided I had been.

-I had not become a livestock farmer; I had become a grass farmer.
+From a livestock farmer to a grass farmer to a microbe farmer, I began to see those under my daily stewardship as not only 1000lb cows but also as microscopic livestock.
 My job was to nurture the billions of biological creatures beneath my rubber wellies and the hooves of my livestock.
-This biological life, if well tended, would ensure that the juicy steak, the roasted chicken, or the cold glass of whole milk will be loaded with the vitamins and essential fatty acids that made my family thrive.
+This biological life, if well-tended, would ensure that the juicy steak, the roasted chicken, or the cold glass of whole milk would be loaded with the vitamins and essential fatty acids that made my family thrive.